 - Monounsaturated fats

 What, exactly, do these do for your brain?
-As the Mayo Clinic states, “Eating certain foods (and avoiding others) has been shown to slow brain aging by 7.5 years, and lessen the chances of developing Alzheimer's disease.”
-This and other compelling studies led university researchers to develop the MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) diet in 2015.
+As the Mayo Clinic states, “Eating certain foods can help improve brain health and preserve brain function.”
+Findings like these point to the MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) diet developed by university researchers in 2015.

 The MIND Diet: Focus on These Foods